Dlloydev/Toggle/README.md

 ##### Description

 Sets the sample period in microseconds.
-Default is 5000μs.
+Default is 5000 μs.

 ##### Syntax